Ohio Legal Sports Betting Overview

 Phone Number: (513) 250-3150

 Across two stories, Hard Rock Casino has 100,000 square feet of gambling space.
-With casino owners Hard Rock International operating an online sportsbook, it’s very likely that come January 1, 2023, this casino will feature a Hard Rock Sportsbook.
-For now, you can enjoy 85 table games, 2,000 slot machines, and 31 poker tables.
+With casino owners Hard Rock International operating an online sportsbook, it was inevitable that the casino would feature a Hard Rock Sportsbook come January 1, 2023.
+The sportsbook is open for business, while you can also enjoy 85 table games, 2,000 slot machines, and 31 poker tables across the rest of the venue.
 Alongside this, the casino offers a range of cuisine across all four restaurants across from the Hard Rock Center Bar.
 The bar hosts a variety of events, including concerts and comedy acts.

 Jack Cleveland Casino